FJakovljevic/aStarPathfinding.js/README.md

 # aStarPathfinding.js
-Using A* algorithm for pathfinding.
-User inputs start and finish nodes then program will compute the shortest path to finish using A* algorithm
+Using A* algorithm for pathfinding, user inputs start and finish nodes then program will compute the shortest path to finish if there exists one and mark it dark green, light green are the nodes chacked during the process.

+Link: